Transport in Warsaw: History

 In chronological terms, the key railway investments concerning Warsaw are the Warsaw-Vienna Railway, the Warsaw-Petersburg Railroad, the Warsaw-Terespol Railroad, the Nadwiślańska Railroad, the Warsaw–Kalisz Railroad, the Citadel Rail Bridge, the Warsaw Commuter Rail, the Warsaw Cross-City Line (with a bridge) and the Warsaw-Radom line.
 The history of railways in Warsaw and its surroundings is presented, among others, by the Museum Station, located in the former Warszawa Główna station.

 Historical commuter railways: Jablonowska Railway, Wilanowska Railway, Grójecka Railway, Electric Commuter Rail, Młocińska Railway.
 Preserved historical objects: the Building of the State Railway Directorate in Praga, Terespol Railway Station (fragment), Warszawa Wilanów, and the railway viaduct at Armatna Street.

 Inter-city bus

 Warsaw has a lot of bus connections with suburban towns and major cities in Poland and abroad.
 They are run by PKS (Car Communication Enterprise) and some private operators.
-The Warsaw branch of PKS has two bus terminals in Warsaw: the Central Bus Terminal by Warszawa Zachodnia railway station and the Stadion Terminal near the Stadion Narodowy in Praga.
+The Warsaw branch of PKS has two bus terminals in Warsaw: the Central Bus Terminal by Warszawa Zachodnia railway station and the Stadion Terminal near the National Stadium in Praga.
 There are also two terminals which serve only the suburban connections: by the Gdańska Station (the region of Kampinos Forest as well as the powiats of Legionowo and Nowy Dwór Mazowiecki) and by the Wilanowska Metro station (the powiat of Piaseczno and Grójec).
 Private buses and MZA commuter buses run to other towns and villages.